It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models

 \subsection{Pink Noise Example Generations}

-Higher $\alpha$ values (see \cref{eq:alpha_eq}) generally lead to higher diversity scores.
+Higher $\alpha$ values (see main paper Eq.
+6) generally lead to higher diversity scores.
 However, the image quality decreases with high noise exponents (see generations for $\alpha=0.3$ and $\alpha=0.5$ in \cref{fig:supp_noise_example_bear} which have patchy artefacts).
-Note, that we use CLIPScore as the only image quality reward during optimization for \cref{tab:pink_table}.
-However, additional rewards for image quality could easily be included in our pipeline, but would naturally increase computational cost.
+Note that we use CLIPScore as the only image quality reward during optimization for \cref{tab:supp_pink_table}.
+However, additional rewards for image quality can easily be included in our pipeline.

 In our experiments, we use a noise exponent of $0.2$ (referred to as pink noise), which provides substantial gains in sample diversity and reduces the number of required iterations, while preserving image quality.